 In the highly competitive industry of medical tourism, branding is the future.
 Branding will be the primary determinant of inbound patient travel and direct contracting for hospitals and healthcare systems, and will play a critical role in the future of telemedicine, genomics medicine, stem cell treatments – the pillars of medicine in the future.
 Butwhat’s in a brand?

-In the health travel scene, the clinical outcomes, the expertise of medical personnel, innovative technology, the price of health services, and availability of convenient air travel and accommodation services are integral for branding success.
+In the health travel scene, the clinical outcomes, the expertise of medical personnel, innovative technology, the price of health services, and the availability of convenient air travel and accommodation services are essential components of a health destination brand.

-In the past, brands didn’t matter a lot to healthcare facilities, even though there were hospitals with state-of-the-art facilities.
-However, now that the medical industry has become a marketplace, and health travel has become a growing phenomenon, branding is becoming a more critical part of the equation.
+In the past, brands didn’t matter alot to healthcare facilities, even though there were hospitals with state-of-the-art facilities.
+However, now that the medical industry has become a marketplace and health travel has become a growing phenomenon, branding is becoming a more critical part of the equation.

 Branding does for health tourist destinations what it does for the beverage industry, for example.
 Why do people buy a particular non-alcoholic beverage, say Pepsi, over others?
 The answer is in its brand, and this could also be related to healthcare facilities and even healthcare providers.

-The first step in developing a brand is to assume perception of a destination from a public perspective.
-Patients seeking health care in a given destination outside their home country have their options driven by a host of factors and not just cost savings and quality of healthcare services.
+The first step in developing a brand is to assume the perception of a destination from a public perspective.
+Patients seeking health care in a given destination outside their home country have their options driven by a host of factors, not just cost savings and quality of healthcare services.

-These are the brand touch points and always involve a synergy between governmental efforts and private sector investments.
-This will require efforts by the country’s tourism boards, private and public airlines, and approved facilitators.
+These brand touchpoints involve a synergy between governmental efforts and private sector investments, which requires efforts by the country’s tourism boards, private and public airlines, and approved facilitators.

-Jordan has built a reputation in cardiovascular and orthopedic surgical procedures and had seen a massive influx of international patients to the country prior to the emergence of these problems.
+Jordan has built a reputation in cardiovascular and orthopedic surgical procedures and had seen a massive influx of international patients to the country before the emergence of these problems.

-Building a destination brand is a continuous process aimed at recreating all components of healthcare delivery for international patients and establishing unique selling points to boost competitiveness.
+Building a destination brand is acontinuous process aimed at revamping all components of healthcare delivery for international patients and establishing unique selling points to boost competitiveness.

-Not only will an innovative product enhance the destination’s attractiveness to international patients, but it will also attract technocrats in the medical tourism industry, who will study the innovative product and services developed in the destination using it as a benchmark for the national healthcare delivery.
-What’s more, an innovative product in a medical tourism destination will also attract investments from foreign and domestic investors which will further strengthen the market.
+Not only will an innovative product enhance the destination’s attractiveness to international patients, but it will also attract technocrats in the medical tourism industry, who will study the innovative product and services developed in the destination and use it as a benchmark for the national healthcare delivery.
+What’s more, an innovative product in a medical tourism destination will also attract investments from foreign and domestic investors, which will further strengthen the market.

 Brand marketing comes next after building a destination and healthcare branding and two key steps are essential in marketing a successful brand in health tourism.
 These include creating effective brand ambassadors and getting target customers or leads to amplify the brand.